kelsin/mx.kelsin.net/_posts/2012-04-19-finally-playing-again.md

 decided to start playing random on ladder which is a very scary thought.
 I queued up as random for my placement matches (I guess if enough seasons go by you DO have to fully place again which is cool) and of course I got zerg 4/5 times and won 3/5 times.
-The last┬ágame was as a zerg vs a terran and I lost to pure marines + medivac.
+The last game was as a zerg vs a terran and I lost to pure marines + medivac.
 I never made infestors like always!
 Darn me.